Pillars of Excellence Standings

 Chapters participate in an annual assessment and awards program, Pillars of Excellence.
 As part of this process, chapters have the ability to earn designations that range from 4 Pillar status to Does Not Meet Minimum Standards based on their overall chapter performance.
 Below are the current standings for chapters in the Interfraternity Council:

-1 Pillar: Kappa Sigma, Sigma Phi Epsilon, Zeta Beta Tau
+1 Pillar: Kappa Alpha Order, Kappa Sigma, Zeta Beta Tau

 Does Not Meet Minimum Standards: ---